gmeadiv/about_me/README.md

-# LAB - Number
+# LAB - 03
 ## About Me (George Mead)

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+The site is all about me and the things I enjoy

-## Author: George
+## Author: George Mead

 ## Links and Resources
 - submission PR